 Governor Morehead commissioned architect A. J. Davis to design a substantial addition to Blandwood in 1844.
 When this addition was completed in 1846, it was among the earliest examples of the Italianate style in the nation.
 As earlier examples have been destroyed, Blandwood has been preserved as the oldest surviving example in the United States.
 The Davis addition more than doubled the square footage of the old house, and expanded two dependencies to include an office, library, and a kitchen.

-The last members of the Morehead family to live at Blandwood were Julius and Emma Morehead Gray who purchased the home from her brother Eugene.
+The last members of the Morehead family to live at Blandwood were Emma Morehead and Julius Gray who purchased the home from Emma’s brother Eugene.
 During the Gray family’s tenure some changes were made to the interior, but the house remained a center of influence for the community.
-Julius Gray was one of the founding members of the Greensboro Chamber of Commerce, the Greensboro Bank and Trust and served as President of the Yadkin/Cape Fear and the NC Railroad Companies.
+Julius Gray was one of the founding members of the Greensboro Chamber of Commerce, the Greensboro Bank and Trust and served as President of the Cape Fear and Yadkin Valley Railroad Company.
 The Gray’s lived at Blandwood until 1896, when most of the family passed during a tuberculosis epidemic.

-Once Emma Morehead Gray passed away in 1896, her remaining brothers and sisters were faced with the dilemma of what to do with Blandwood.
+Upon the death of Emma Morehead Gray in 1896, her remaining brothers and sisters were faced with the dilemma of what to do with Blandwood.
 They were approached by Col. William Osbourne, who wanted to rent Blandwood for use as a Keeley Institute, a franchise of hospitals to treat alcohol and drug addiction.
 Initially renting Blandwood, the Keeley Institute would purchase Blandwood in January of 1906.
 Several new buildings were added to the campus, and the two dependencies were torn down, but the main house remained remarkably intact.
 The Keeley Institute operated at Blandwood until 1961.

 Preservation Greensboro Incorporated Saves and Restores Blandwood

 By 1966, Blandwood stood empty and in danger of demolition.
-At this time, Preservation Greensboro Incorporated formed to save and to restore Blandwood.
+At this time, Preservation Greensboro Incorporated was formed to serve as a voice for community-wide preservation.
+Its first project was to save and to restore Blandwood.

-The restoration of the main building took ten years and Blandwood was opened to the public in 1976 as part of the country’s bicentennial celebration.
-In 1984, after archaeological investigation on the property, the two dependencies, law office and kitchen, were reconstructed.
+The restoration of the main house took ten years and Blandwood was opened to the public in 1976 as part of the country’s bicentennial celebration.
+In 1984, after archaeological investigation on the property, the two dependencies, law office, and kitchen, were reconstructed.